-Hundreds of additional Russian troops arrive in Syria
+Hundreds of Russian troops arrive in Syria for border patrols

 Some 300 Russian military police have arrived in Syria to patrol the flashpoint Syrian-Turkish frontier, the defence ministry said on Friday.